UniversalDependencies/docs/contributing/index.md

 * **Data validation:** Every treebank must comply with general and language-specific validation rules in order to be included in the official release.
   The [on-line validation report](http://quest.ms.mff.cuni.cz/udvalidator/) provides a dashboard with treebank statuses.
-  The [tools repository](https://github.com/UniversalDependencies/tools/) can be cloned and for running validation locally (note that data in this repository is automatically updated based on the [language-specific lists](/contributing/language_specific.html#language-specific-lists-for-the-validator)).
+  The [tools repository](https://github.com/UniversalDependencies/tools/) can be cloned for running validation locally (note that data in this repository is automatically updated based on the [language-specific lists](/contributing/language_specific.html#language-specific-lists-for-the-validator)).

 # Email list